vtt278/Microcontroller_Systems/README.md

 The MQ-135 is connected to the Arduino’s analog input (A0).
 At startup, the system calibrates the sensor to determine its R₀ (resistance in clean air), ensuring accurate gas concentration readings.
 The SDS011 communicates through UART (TX/RX on pins D8/D9) to provide particulate concentration data in µg/m³.
 Readings from both sensors are updated every 15 seconds.

 An SSD1306 OLED connected through I²C shows live PM2.5, PM10, and gas concentration readings.
-The ESP-01 (TX: D2, RX: D3) receives data from the Arduino Uno for wireless transmission to an IoT platform or another ESP-based receiver.
+The ESP-01 (TX: D2, RX: D3) receives data from the Arduino Uno for wireless transmission to Adafruit IO.

 Connections:
  - MQ135 analog output → A0